Lord-Turmoil/MinIoC/README.md

 Since everything is implemented with C++ template, only header files are located under the `mioc/include` directory.
 A test file, `Test.cpp` is placed under the `src/` directory as an example.

 To avoid pointer problems, `std::shared_ptr` is used everywhere to wrap all native pointers. 🙂

+It will be very nice for you to light up the 🌟. :)

 ## 2. Usage